kintohub/kintohub-docs/docs/getting-started.md

 ### Comment your code for compatibility and autodoc

-you can read more about documenting your code to work with kintohub [here](apidoc.md).
+*you can read more about documenting your code to work with kintohub [here](apidoc.md).*

-In order for your microservice to work with Kintohub and automatically generate user-friendly documentation for your endpoints, you need to comment your code in a way that follows apidoc standard.
+In order for your microservice to work with KintoHub and automatically generate user-friendly documentation for your endpoints, you need to comment your code in a way that follows apidoc standard.

 here is the updated `index.js` after documenting it